-Under the 2008 Farm Bill (2009 - 2013), more than nine percent of CSP contracts (4,208 of beginning farmers and ranchers with CSP contracts is even higher in many New England contracts and 28 percent of total dollar obligations went to beginning farmers and ranchers.
+Under the 2008 Farm Bill (2009 - 2013), more than nine percent of CSP contracts (4,208 of 45,176 total CSP contracts) were awarded to beginning farmers and ranchers.
+The share of beginning farmers and ranchers with CSP contracts is even higher in many New England states.
+For example, 46 percent of all CSP acreage in Maine (25 percent of all contracts) was enrolled in beginning farmer and rancher contracts.
+In Rhode Island, 61 percent of all contracts and 28 percent of total dollar obligations went to beginning farmers and ranchers.